 Preheat the oven to 350°F. Line one jumbo-sized muffin tin with 12 paper muffin liners.

-In a medium mixing bowl, add 3 cups of mashed bananas, oil, honey (if using), eggs, and vanilla extract and whisk until combined.
+In a medium mixing bowl, add 3 cups of mashed bananas, oil, honey, eggs, and vanilla extract and whisk until combined.
 Using a spatula, stir in the dry ingredients until evenly incorporated and smooth.

 Fold in 2 cups of the blueberries and spoon the batter into the prepared muffin tins, filling cups almost to the top.
 Top each muffin with a few more of the remaining blueberries.
 Sprinkle the tops of the muffins with a little sugar (if using) or drizzle the tops with honey just before baking.